 ✓ Got Cannes Lions to free their archive to all creatives under 30 globally.

 ✓ An ex-employee of Cannes Lions told us we did a good job.

-✓ Won 0 awards, but millions of hearts.
+✓ Won a Bronze Lion, and millions of hearts.

 Creative team: Quynh Tran, Toan Mai.

 Here’s a little crazy story of how we got to where we are today.

 On June 28th, 2021, we started to fuck with Cannes Lion.

 Got tremendous positive reactions from the whole industry overnight.